C-LAEF/claef_1k_doc/docs/configuration.md

 ***verif***
 Switch on/off Extraction of values on station location using HARP.
-This works for the time beeing only under user zat2, and tasks have to be recoded or an HARP-environment has to be installed automatically when Repo is cloned....
+The extraction of model data is implemented in python.
+Please note that the model data are written in sqlite files as Ensemble even if the suite is used to run only one determinstic model.
+One has to deal with that in the HARP verification part.

 |     **key word**     |      **value**       |            **Description**           |
 |----------------------|----------------------|--------------------------------------|